jaym-01/RISCVCPU/README.md

 - Ensure the device dev path in vbuddy.cfg file is configured correctly.

+- The program executes with the sudo command, as we found it is required to use the port.

-- All shell scripts display the ouput on the VBuddy
+- All shell scripts display the ouput on the VBuddy.

-- All shell scripts generate a .vcd file with the waveform in the test folder
+- All shell scripts generate a .vcd file with the waveform in the test folder.

 For MacOs: